argoproj/argo-workflows/docs/links.md

 We can also access workflow fields in a pod link.
 For example, `${workflow.metadata.name}` returns the name of the workflow instead of the name of the pod.
 If the field doesn't exist on the workflow then the value will be an empty string.

+> v3.6 and after

+Links can be relative when configured and the UI will prefix them with the base UI URL.